2005 Atlantic hurricane season: Hurricane Emily

 On July 11, a tropical wave spawned a tropical depression east of the Lesser Antilles which quickly intensified into Tropical Storm Emily.
 Moving westward, Emily strengthened into a minimal hurricane and struck Grenada at that intensity on July 14.
 Continuing across the Caribbean Sea, Emily eventually strengthened into a Category 5 hurricane on July 16 to the southwest of Jamaica, reaching peak winds of 160 mph.
-Emily broke the record set by Dennis for the strongest Atlantic hurricane before August.
 Emily weakened after its peak intensity, striking the northeastern Yucatán Peninsula on July 18 with winds of 135 mph.
 Emily emerged into the Gulf of Mexico and restrengthened, making another landfall in Mexico on July 18 in Tamaulipas with winds of 125 mph.
 A day later, Emily dissipated over land.
-Emily was the earliest 5th named storm before being surpassed by Tropical Storm Edouard in 2020.

-In Grenada, Emily killed one person and caused US$111 million in damage, with thousands of roofs damaged.
-The hurricane's large circulation also damaged houses in other nearby islands.
-Heavy rainfall from Emily affected Haiti, killing five people.
+While moving through the Lesser Antilles, the hurricane produced strong winds and heavy rainfall that caused flooding and landslides across several islands.
+In Grenada, a man died when a landslide destroyed his house.
+The hurricane damaged or destroyed 2,641 homes in the country, leaving 167 families homeless.
+Emily's damage on Grenada totaled EC$121.14 million (US$44.87 million).
+Flooding rains killed ten people in Haiti.
 In Jamaica, Emily produced 15.43 in of rainfall; associated flooding killed five people on the island.
 Collectively, Emily and earlier Hurricane Dennis left about US$96 million (J$6 billion) in damage to Jamaica.
 In Honduras, a man drowned in a river swollen by rains from Emily.
-Damage was heaviest where Emily made its two landfalls in Mexico, with damage in the country estimated at US$343 million ($3.4 billion MXN).
-Two helicopter pilots were killed when their aircraft crashed while evacuating offshore oil platforms operated by Pemex.
-A man in Playa del Carmen was electrocuted to death while preparing for the hurricane.
+Across Mexico, Emily's damage was estimated at Mex$3.427 billion (US$322 million), resulting in disaster areas across four states.
+There were five deaths in the country related to Emily.
 The outskirts of Emily dropped heavy rainfall in southern Texas, damaging about $4.7 million worth of cotton.

 Tropical Storm Franklin

 Tropical Depression Six formed northeast of the Bahamas on July 21, originating from a tropical wave that exited the coast of Africa on July 10.
 The depression quickly intensified into Tropical Storm Franklin, but wind shear disrupted the storm's initial development.
 As the storm moved to the north and northeast, it intensified; on July 23, Franklin attained peak winds of 70 mph.
 Three days later the storm passed west of Bermuda.
 An approaching trough turned Franklin to the northwest and weakened Franklin to a minimal tropical storm.
 Franklin restrengthened slightly as it accelerated northeastward.
 On July 30, the storm transitioned into an extratropical cyclone south of Nova Scotia, and a day later it was absorbed by a larger extratropical storm near Newfoundland.
-Franklin held the record for the earliest sixth named storm until it was broken by Tropical Storm Fay in 2020.

 On July 26, Bermuda recorded wind gusts of 37 mph while the storm made its closest approach.
 The storm brought light rainfall to Newfoundland.